adelra/kaggle_credit/README.md

 ![alt text](figures/submission_score.png "Submission score")

 ## How to score more?
-As the scores for this task is quite close and there are a lot of submissions that have gotten more or less the same score.
+As the scores for this task are quite close and there are a lot of submissions that have gotten more or less the same score.
 I would narrow down the further experiments into two parts:
 1) Feature selection: We can further explore the data and select different features for our inputs
 2) Grid search: Using high resources we can Gridsearch through different hyperparameters and find the best one that can improve our score
-3) MICE: I have used median for Nan replacement as I didn't have much time over the weekend.
+3) MICE: I have not used median for Nan replacement as I didn't have much time over the weekend.
 I suggest that we can use MICE to replace the missing values

 # How to run?